Ditch the tear-free baby soaps at the store. They’re filled with chemicals and preservatives. Make your own Homemade Natural Baby Shampoo and Wash.

 And organic baby wash products can cost a fortune.
 I used to pay about $14 for an 8.5 oz bottle of a popular brand of organic baby shampoo.
 I remember adding water to the bottle to make it last longer because it was so expensive.

-How to Make This Homemade Baby Shampoo and Baby Wash
+Top Tips for This Natural Baby Shampoo and Body Wash

 - In a 16 oz pump bottle, add castile soap, vegetable glycerin, carrier oil, essential oils and aloe vera juice.